RedDirtBits/GitResume/assets/Resume.md

 		- Identification of unused switch ports
 		- Removal of unused cables
 		- Decommissioning of Cisco infrastructure
+    - Led the effort to upgrade the firmware of over 450 edge switches across two markets
+    - Support of day-to-day operations with major incident and technical assistance troubleshooting

 ### ConocoPhillips (Bartlesville, OK) - Network Operation Center